This article answers the important question: Is ImageMagick installed on my server?

 convert image.jpg -resize 64x64 resize_image.jpg

-- Shared servers with no SSH access: You can setup a cron job with the following command:
+- Using ImageMagick without SSH access: You can setup a cron job with the following command:

 /usr/bin/convert public_html/image.jpg -resize 64x64 public_html/resize_image.jpg

-- Shared servers with no SSH accesss: You can run the following command from a php script:
+- Using ImageMagick without SSH accesss: You can run the following command from a php script:

 exec('/usr/bin/convert /home/USERNAME/public_html/image.jpg -resize 64x64 /home/USERNAME/public_html/resize_image.jpg');